Cancro29/NETHERCAP/README.md

 # NETHERCAP
-A Wi-Fi penetration and social engineering tool for ESP8266 and ESP-32.
+A Wi-Fi penetration and social engineering tool for ESP8266 and ESP-32.Contact at nethercap.dev@gmail.com

 ## About this Project
 This firmware is a heavily-modified version of M1z23R's ESP8266-EvilTwin v2.